bencheee/BlackJack/README.md

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the site design process.

-- [jQuery](https://jquery.com/) was used along with JavaScript to manipulate the DOM, CSS and handling JavaScript events in simpler way.
+- [jQuery](https://jquery.com/) was used along with JavaScript to manipulate the DOM, CSS and handle JavaScript events in easier way.

-- [Google Fonts](https://fonts.google.com/) were used to import 'Oswald' font which is the only font used throughout the site.
+- [Google Fonts](https://fonts.google.com/) were used to import 'Oswald' and 'Bungee Inline' fonts which were used throughout the site.

-- [Gitpod](https://www.gitpod.io/) was used to write all the HTML and CSS for the site.
+- [Gitpod](https://www.gitpod.io/) was used to write all the HTML, CSS and JavaScript code for the site.

 - [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub

 - [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.

-- [Photopea](https://www.photopea.com/) is free online photo editor which was used to edit and optimize background image and all card images.
+- [Photopea](https://www.photopea.com/) is free online photo editor which was used to edit and optimize background image, logo and all card images.

 - [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.